 - Klazz has a living and breathing blog.
 It produces quality content that targets basic London travel or English learning needs.

 - Klazz has identified a series of FAQs that potential students ask.

 - They have one (that I can see) content funnel entrance: ‘Get our Free Brochure!’

 I will put this into a hypothetical mindset.
 Let say, you are a student who just graduated high school.
 You took English courses.
-You want to continue your English-learning options over the summer, but you do not know where or how.
+You want to continue your English-learning options over the summer, but you don’t know where or how.
 Or you are a student looking for a gap month trip between high school and university.
 How can we encourage these potential customers to become course buyers?

 Identifying ‘top of the funnel’ or awareness-level pain points and challenges are much easier to identify when undergoing the intelligence gathering process with the sales team and current students.
 If you ask them direct awareness questions, you are likely to develop better insight into the mindset of the potential customer at this buying phase.